embulk/embulk-input-command/README.md

 # Command file input plugin for Embulk

-This plugin extends a Command and data from its stdout (or stderr).
+This plugin runs a command and reads data from its stdout (or stderr).

 ## Overview